 The appliance and all gas piping connections should be pressure-tested and must be checked for leaks before being placed into service.
-The appliance must be disconnected at the manual shut-off valve (located at the end of the supplied gas train) from the gas supply piping during any pressure testing of the system at pressures in excess of 0.0723 psig (2" W.C.).
+The appliance must be disconnected at the manual shut-off valve (located within 6' from the boiler connections) from the gas supply piping during any pressure testing of the system at pressures in excess of 0.0723 psig (2" W.C.).
 Perform the pressure test with compressed air or inert gas if possible.